“Be Free.”

 Next, you’ll need to write out and pick all the bits for the first chapter of your character’s story.

-You’ll need to fill out 2 features, 2 bonds, and 4 custom faculties.
-Information for each of these can be found in Character Abilities and Progression.
+You’ll need to fill out 2 features, 2 bonds, and 9 faculties.

 Finally, your character needs some stuff!
 Your character starts out with 4 named items that they could reasonably own and have on their person.